Luis Enrique Rueda Otero

-Luis Enrique Rueda Otero Born: Socorro, Santander on August 18, 1910 - Died: Montería, Córdoba on July 5, 1974 was a dentist, today regarded as the “Father of Dentistry” in the State of Cordoba, Colombia.
-A renowned Colombian Dentist, Politician, Community Organizer, athlete, artist and philanthropist, Dr. Rueda-Otero obtained his DDS degree from the Facultad Dental de Cartagena in 1932 (this institution, now closed, had no connection with the University of Cartagena).
+Luis Enrique Rueda Otero (August 18, 1910 Socorro, Santander — July 5, 1974 Montería, Córdoba) was a dentist, today regarded as the “Father of Dentistry” in the Colombian department of Córdoba.
+A renowned Colombian dentist, politician, community organizer, athlete, artist and philanthropist, Dr. Rueda-Otero obtained his DDS degree from the Facultad Dental de Cartagena in 1932 (this institution, now closed, had no connection with the University of Cartagena).

 Career and accomplishments

 In his practice, Dr. Rueda met the dental needs of the people of Lorica, Cerete, San Pelayo, San Carlos, Garzones among all other southern and middles regions of the Sinú River.
 He stood out as a renowned endodontist, periodontist, and oral rehabilitation surgeon.
 He was an excellent violinist and a lover of music.
 Dr. Rueda was also a committed sportsman who encouraged the development of organized sports.
 Eight years after his death, Club de Golf Jaraguay in Monteria, Cordoba, honored Dr. Rueda with a national amateur golf tournament under his name.
 The Copa Luis Enrique Rueda Otero is the most celebrated sporting events in the state (departamento) of Cordoba and one of the most important amateur tournaments of golf in the southern Atlantic coast of Colombia.

 In 1939, he was councilman of Monteria and he was part of the board that sought to create the state (departamento) of Sinu (1939) and later the state (departamento) of Cordoba (1951).
 He also aided in the presidential campaigns of Eduardo Santos, Carlos Lleras Restrepo and Alfonso López Pumarejo.

 In 1958, he founded ASOCOR (Odontological Association of Cordoba), for which he was its only president.
 In 2001 he was honored with the title of the father of Dentistry and Odontology in the state (departamento) of Cordoba in Colombia.